tianjianl/error_norm_truncation/README.md

 # Error Norm Truncation

-This is the code repository for the paper [Error Norm Truncation: Robust Training in the Presence of Data Noise for Text Generation Models](https://arxiv.org/abs/2310.00840).
+This is the code repository for the paper [Error Norm Truncation: Robust Training in the Presence of Data Noise for Text Generation Models](https://arxiv.org/abs/2310.00840) (Under Construction).

 ## Getting Started